rachelkathleen/rachelkathleen.github.io/_posts/2019-04-24-rails_-_nested_forms_in_three_steps.markdown

 **Step 3b - Controller**

  We'll also need to update our strong parameters in the controller.
-Using `accepts_nested_attributes_for` in the Owner model added a new attribute to the class.
+Using `accepts_nested_attributes_for` in the Dog model added a new attribute to the class.

  ```
 class DogsController < ApplicationController

   def  dog_params
-    params.require(:dog.permit(:name, :breed, :age owner_attributes: [:name])
+    params.require(:dog).permit(:name, :breed, :age owner_attributes: [:name])
   end

 end